 Assets https://github.com/HabitatFramework/Assets where documentation, logos, testing guides, project plans (including a copy of this document), etc can be hosted.

-A separate documentation project website may be setup to house the user and technical manuals and any other project related documentation.
+A separate documentation project website will be setup to house the user and technical manuals and any other project related documentation.

 Deliverables